Spin Fishing For Salmon: 5 Most Effective Methods and Baits

 The best spinning reels for salmon will have a good smooth drag system.
 This is actually very important.
 The spinning reel must also have good strong gears that won’t get stripped, and it will need to be able to hold enough line for those long runs that salmon are known for.

-When spin fishing for salmon you want to be sure you have a reel that can handle the big hard fighting steelhead or you’re going to have some problems, which can include losing fish, breaking lines, breaking rods, and even breaking your reel.
+To effectively spin fish for large salmon, you want to be sure you have a reel that can handle the big hard fighting salmon or you’re going to have some problems, which can include losing fish, breaking lines, breaking rods, and even breaking your reel.

-Another advantage that I see and appreciate as a guide is that spinning reels have a good smooth drag smooth so once it is set at the proper tension, it does all the work for the angler.
+Another advantage that I see and appreciate as a guide is that spinning reels have a good smooth drag, so once it is set at the proper tension, it does all the work for the angler.

-There are some spinning reels that just do not work well for salmon and I have seen clients and other anglers lose big salmon and even steelhead because of these bad spinning reels.
+There are some spinning reels that just do not work well for salmon, and I have seen clients and other anglers lose big salmon because of these bad spinning reels.

-For this reason I suggest you look into getting one of the proven spinning reels that I use and ones that other guides and good anglers use.
+For this reason, I suggest you look into getting one of the proven spinning reels that I use and the ones that other guides and good anglers use.

 Best Line For Salmon Fishing With Spinning Reels